smyshlya/HTrate/README.md

 This repository contains scripts for identification and analysis of active mobile genetic elements (MGEs) in bacterial genomes.
 # Installation

 To use the script it is required to obtain an NCBI API key.
 Otherwise it is likely that some of the scripts will give errors.
-See https://support.nlm.nih.gov/knowledgebase/article/KA-05317/en-us
+For obtaining your NCBI API key see https://support.nlm.nih.gov/knowledgebase/article/KA-05317/en-us.
-You can use conda to install all required packages and dependencies.
-See conda installation procedure at https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html
+Use conda to install all required packages and dependencies.
+For conda installation procedure see https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html.

 First you clone the github repository or download and unzip it from this page.
 ```bash